piranha/gostatic/README.md

 - `.Source` - path to site source.
 - `.Output` - path to site destination.
 - `.Templates` - list of template files used for the site.
-- `.Other` - any other properties defined in site config.
+- `.Other` - any other properties (capitalized) defined in site config.